shabtronic/VESC-BBSHD-PAS-Throttle-Cruise/README.md

 ## Status: In progress

+Probably extreme dangerous - not to be used at all.

 Currently fine tunning and testing.
 Trying to work out some smooth values e.t.c.

 Testing to see if MPH and Battery estimator are correct.